How to clean a kettle

 Cleaning a kettle with citric acid

 Put 50 g of citric acid in the kettle and fill halfway with boiling water.
 Let it sit for about 30 minutes.
 Pour the water.
 Rinse well.
 Fill the kettle with clean water and put to boil.
-Dispose the liquid.
+Dispose of the liquid.
 Pour clean water again and turn on the kettle to boil – repeat this one more time before attempting to make tea or coffee.

-Tip: If after cleaning the kettle with any of the above three options, there is a limescale that is difficult to remove we encourage you to do the following: Put one cup of raw rice in the kettle and shake it well for a about 5 minutes.
+Tip: If after cleaning the kettle with any of the above three options, there is a limescale that is difficult to remove we encourage you to do the following: Put one cup of raw rice in the kettle and shake it well for an about 5 minutes.
 Thus, the rice will scrub any residue off.
 Empty and rinse it well.

 For more useful cleaning tips please follow Home Maid Clean’s blog.